 I want to talk about a grief model that I find really interesting and I thought you might too.
 It’s also in my Grief Workbook.
 Margaret Stoebe and Henk Schut came up with the Dual Process Model of Coping with Bereavement.
 Their idea is that people bounce back and forth between different types of grief categories.

-There is a lot of information about grief and there’s still so many things that we don’t know or understand.
+There is a lot of information about grief and there are still so many things that we don’t know or understand.
 I love learning about different perceptions of what healthy grief looks like so I wanted to share this with you!
 Most of us are familiar with the seven stages of grief and how it’s important to move through them in the grieving process.

 The Dual Process Model of Coping with Bereavement allows for all of those things that are very grief-oriented, things that are considered “grief work”.
 BUT it also includes what’s on the other side of it.
 The things that we do that are focused are on what your new reality looks like.
 Both things are important.
 Both things help us move forward.